ostis-ai/sc-machine/docs/sc-tools/sc-builder.md

-# Sc-builder
+# SC-builder

-Sc-builder tool allows to build knowledge base from sources.
+SC-builder tool allows to build knowledge base from sources.
 You can find it in a `bin` directory.
 There are options of this tool:

 <pre>
 ./bin/sc-builder --help

-Builder usage:
+SC-builder usage:

   --config|-c arg           Path to configuration .ini file --input_path|-i arg       Path to directory with sources